clemsos/writings/_quora/2015-07-21-Where-is-Europe-heading.md

 date: '2015-07-21'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to Where is Europe heading? - Quora'
+title: 'Clément Renaud\''s answer to Where is Europe heading?'
 ---

 This is a weird and vast question.
 There is two points that I would like